oDCM - Web Scraping 101 (Tutorial)

 ['https://music-to-scrape.org/user?username=StarCoder49&week=37', 'https://music-to-scrape.org/user?username=StarCoder49&week=36', 'https://music-to-scrape.org/user?username=StarCoder49&week=35', 'https://music-to-scrape.org/user?username=StarCoder49&week=34', 'https://music-to-scrape.org/user?username=StarCoder49&week=33', 'https://music-to-scrape.org/user?username=StarCoder49&week=32', 'https://music-to-scrape.org/user?username=StarCoder49&week=31', 'https://music-to-scrape.org/user?username=StarCoder49&week=30', 'https://music-to-scrape.org/user?username=StarCoder49&week=29', 'https://music-to-scrape.org/user?username=StarCoder49&week=28', 'https://music-to-scrape.org/user?username=StarCoder49&week=27', 'https://music-to-scrape.org/user?username=StarCoder49&week=26', 'https://music-to-scrape.org/user?username=StarCoder49&week=25', 'https://music-to-scrape.org/user?username=StarCoder49&week=24', 'https://music-to-scrape.org/user?username=StarCoder49&week=23', 'https://music-to-scrape.org/user?username=StarCoder49&week=22', 'https://music-to-scrape.org/user?username=StarCoder49&week=21', 'https://music-to-scrape.org/user?username=StarCoder49&week=20', 'https://music-to-scrape.org/user?username=StarCoder49&week=19', 'https://music-to-scrape.org/user?username=StarCoder49&week=18', 'https://music-to-scrape.org/user?username=StarCoder49&week=17', 'https://music-to-scrape.org/user?username=StarCoder49&week=16', 'https://music-to-scrape.org/user?username=StarCoder49&week=15', 'https://music-to-scrape.org/user?username=StarCoder49&week=14', 'https://music-to-scrape.org/user?username=StarCoder49&week=13', 'https://music-to-scrape.org/user?username=StarCoder49&week=12', 'https://music-to-scrape.org/user?username=StarCoder49&week=11', 'https://music-to-scrape.org/user?username=StarCoder49&week=10', 'https://music-to-scrape.org/user?username=StarCoder49&week=9', 'https://music-to-scrape.org/user?username=StarCoder49&week=8', 'https://music-to-scrape.org/user?username=StarCoder49&week=7', 'https://music-to-scrape.org/user?username=StarCoder49&week=6', 'https://music-to-scrape.org/user?username=StarCoder49&week=5', 'https://music-to-scrape.org/user?username=StarCoder49&week=4', 'https://music-to-scrape.org/user?username=StarCoder49&week=3', 'https://music-to-scrape.org/user?username=StarCoder49&week=2', 'https://music-to-scrape.org/user?username=StarCoder49&week=1', 'https://music-to-scrape.org/user?username=StarCoder49&week=0']

-DO: Navigating on a Website (strategy 2)
+DO: Navigating on a website (strategy 2)

 Run the code below.
 How to extend the code to extract the LINK of the previous button?